brucland/RP2040/PIO/stepper_control/README.md

 a couple of assembler-written C routines, and with the C code you specifed passed through to the header file.

 There are therefore three files: (1) the C++ source file (.ino), (2) the PIO assembler source (.pio) (3) the output of the PIO assembler (.h) which is included into the C++ source.
-The C program uses MBED and C-SDK to implemnet funcitons.
+The C program uses both  MBED and C-SDK functions.
 MBED threads are used for multitasking and USB serial support.
 The PIO is initialized and started using C-SDK low-level functions.
+The PIO itself runs a weird, stripped down assembly language, in which each opcode may execute several related functions, but ALWAYS in one cycle (including conditional jumps).
+There are four 32-bit registers: x, y, osr, and isr.
+The *pull* opcode grabs a 32-bit value from the CPU output FIFO and loads it into the *osr* register.
+The *mov* command does what you would expect.
+The *set* opcode loads immediate data.
+In my program it sets i/o pin values.